The Safer Lock Story

 Joseph Simpson, co-founder of Safer Lock, explains, “It all started in 2002 when my mother was in a serious car accident that put her in a wheelchair for almost two years.
 She endured over 34 operations—to her back, neck, shoulder, and knees, and her doctors prescribed some pretty powerful pain killers.
 My younger brother Steven, then 14, couldn’t resist experimenting, which was common in our high school.
 Our mom started to suspect something was going on, and she began hiding her pills in other containers.”

-As prescription drugs become less available to abusers of prescription opioids, they often switch to heroin.
-It’s far less expensive.
-“Eventually, Steven developed a heroin addiction.
-It consumed every part of his day for two or three years,” says Joseph.
+When prescription drugs become less available, opioid abusers often switch to heroin because it’s far less expensive and easier to obtain.
+Like so many, Steven followed that path and eventually developed a heroin addiction.
+“It consumed every part of his day for two or three years,” says Joseph.
 Steven’s low points included dropping out of school and stealing from family and friends.
-He attended four rehabilitation programs in efforts to become clean and sober.

 The Origin of Safer Lock™

 Joseph was angry and disappointed to discover that the epidemic of prescription pill abuse flew under the radar, largely unseen and unaddressed by the medical and regulatory communities.
 “It’s shocking that powerful medications of this type are not legally mandated to be secure,” he says.
 “If the medicines are secure, teens don’t have the option of using the medicine cabinet as their drug dealer for the first time.
 And children can’t get their hands on dangerous medications.”
 This realization inspired his idea for a locking prescription bottle that would keep prescription medications away from unintended consumers, from toddlers to teens.